aptise/peter_sslers/README.md

 Peter offers several commandline tools -- so spinning up a tool "webserver" mode may not be necessary at all -- or might only be needed for brief periods of time.

-SQLAlchemy is the backing database library, so virtually any database can be used (SQLite, PostgreSQL, MySQL, Oracle, mssql, etc). `SQLite` is the default, but the package is deployed against PostgreSQL.
+SQLAlchemy is the underlying database library, so virtually any database can be used (SQLite, PostgreSQL, MySQL, Oracle, mssql, etc). `SQLite` is the default, but the package is deployed against PostgreSQL.
 SQLite is actually kind of great, because a single `.sqlite` file can be sftp'd on-to and off-of different machines